AVSystem/developer-zone/docs/Coiote_IoT_DM/Device_tests/Overview.md

 !!! info
     The device tests are executed on **real hardware**.

-In practice this means you can mimic real-world scenarios by instructing the server to sent a series of operations to a device and monitor its behavior.
+In practice this means you can mimic real-world scenarios by instructing the server to send a series of operations to a device and monitor its behavior.
 The tests include basic LwM2M server operations such as *Read*, *Write*, *Execute*, *Discover*, *Delete* as well as advanced actions such as *Loop* or *Wait* to build more complex test cases.

 The following guide walks you through the basic functionalities of the device tests solution.
 You will learn how to configure, run and manage your tests.